Let's Take Wikipedia Offline!

 A while ago I stumbled upon quickwit and found it an interesting project.
 At that time I had no use case that would allow me to test it – but this experiment seems like a great playground to give it a go!

-Installation is fairly easy, even though it’s not (yet) available via cargo install.
-Simply clone the git repo and run cargo build --release.
+Installation is fairly easy, even though it’s not available via cargo install.
+Simply clone the git repo and run cargo build --release --features release-feature-vendored-set.
 You’ll end up with the quickwit binary inside the target/release/ directory.

 By default, quickwit will phone home, but you can disable that using an environment variable.